 This structure sits at the center of campus, at the hub of activity, and is designed to be both the "living and dining room" of campus life.
 The Center contains the dining and food services operations of the College, which include Rahauser Dining Hall, named in memory of Reverend Frederick A. Rahauser, a pioneer minister of the Reformed Church; Saleeby Dining Room, named in honor of Rose Baddour and Elias A. Saleeby of Salisbury, friends and benefactors of the College; and McCorkle's, a snack bar, named for one of the founders of the College.
-The Center also has the College bookstore, post office, several study lounges, game room, offices for student government and the Office of Student Affairs staff, The Corriher Career Development Center, Lifelong Learning Center, and the Proctor Foundation Health Services Center.
+The Center also has the College bookstore, post office, several study lounges, game room, offices for student government and the Office of Student Affairs staff, The Corriher Career Development Center, and the Proctor Foundation Health Services Center.
 In front of the Student Center is Stanback Plaza, named in memory of Fred J. Stanback, Sr. of Salisbury, former Catawba trustee and benefactor.
-The Cannon Student Center was funded with gifts from the Charles A. Cannon, founder of Cannon Mills Company and a philanthropist of extraordinary generosity.
+The Cannon Student Center was funded with gifts from the Charles A. Cannon Charitable Trust No. One, and a number of other friends, and is named in memory of Charles A. Cannon, founder of Cannon Mills Company and a philanthropist of extraordinary generosity.